 At the core of Lady Bird is the relationship between the title character and her mother, Marion, in a brilliant performance by Laurie Metcalf.
 She nearly matches Ronan in carrying the film.
 Marion is a harried nurse with a huge but guarded heart, beloved in the community and her workplace but resented by Lady Bird for judgmental maternal chilliness.
 But there are more layers to it than that — Lady Bird sticks up for her mom, and seems mostly (but not entirely) aware of how hard her mom’s life is, and how much of that is poured into helping Lady Bird thrive, even if she rarely consciously acknowledges it.

 There’s much more to the film than the mother-daughter relationship, though.
-Gerwig’s script walks us through many of the end-of-high school totems, some of them depicted with freshness and zest; others content to be a cliche, albeit a loving and cozy cliche.
+Gerwig’s script walks us through many of the end-of-high school totems, some of them depicted with freshness and pizzazz; others content to be a cliche, albeit a loving and cozy cliche.
 There’s the awkward loss of virginity, prom, graduation, applying to college, saying goodbye to friends, and realizing that maybe it’s okay not to grow up too fast.

 As effective as everything is, it’s not the an especially tightly-structured screenplay by Gerwig.
-She comes from the indie comedy scene — mumblecore especially — so it’s not all that surprising that she meanders, but it still makes the movie feel like it’s 90% second act.
+She comes from the indie comedy scene — mumblecore included — so it’s not all that surprising that she meanders, but it still makes the movie feel like it’s 90% second act.
 I admit I even checked my watch once watching this time towards the middle of the film as we shuffled from one subplot to another.

 Is It Good?